Chan-Hung/BankistApp/README.md

 # BankistApp

-A banking simulation app, the name means "Bank" and "Minimalism"
+A banking simulation app, the name means "Bank" and "Minimalist"

 ## Usage